GeorgeKaldiris/Retail-Sales-Lakehouse/README.md

 6) Load Gold marts into PostgreSQL python src/30_load/load_gold_to_postgres.py

-✅ The load step is idempotent: fact tables are truncated and reloaded each run to prevent duplicates.'''
+✅ The load step is idempotent: fact tables are truncated and reloaded each run to prevent duplicates.

 ## Power BI